There’s a whole mountain of official documentation on AWS best practices.

 - MFA on Root Account Check

 This is a must-use tool.
 All you need to do is click on the Trusted Advisor icon in your AWS console under Administration & Security and the screen will appear and give you an instantaneous snapshot of the current status of the four items listed above.
 This is the easiest of all the AWS Best Practices listed here, so there is really no excuse for not using it.
+To dive into the AWS Trusted Advisor service and how you can use it to benefit your AWS account, take a look at Cloud Academy’s Overview of AWS Trusted Advisor course.

 5. AWS Best Practices: understand the AWS Shared Responsibility Model